 Written materials or electronic transmissions: It is useful for officials to receive official University publications and periodicals; however, it is important to coordinate such distributions to avoid duplication and other problems that may result from overloading officials with such material.
 Therefore, the distribution of materials to officials should be coordinated with the Office of the Vice President for Government Relations.

 Invitations to visit campuses: The University welcomes visits by elected officials and staff, whether they visit as private citizens or in their capacities as government officials.
-Invitations to elected officials to visit any campus of the University in their official capacity are to be approved in advance by the Vice President or Chancellor of that campus, who will then inform the Office of the Vice President for Public Affairs and Government Relations.
+Invitations to elected officials to visit any campus of the University in their official capacity are to be approved in advance by the Vice President or Chancellor of that campus, who will then inform the Office of the Vice President for Government Relations.

 Responses to requests for information, reports, and data from elected officials and staff: When requests for information, reports, and data related to the University have been made to the campuses or to individual faculty and staff members of the University community, responses to such requests are to be coordinated through the Office of the Vice President for Government Relations.

 Please also read about Contacting State Officials on Behalf of a University Department or Unit and the Overview of Federal Lobbying and Ethics Rules and Regulations.